PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Introduction

+Introducing new energy conversion technologies requires further research into power system simulation models and techniques.
+Professionals in the power system community have shared their observations regarding the limitations of current commercial \ac{QSP} tools for systems featuring significant \ac{IBR} penetrations and weak interconnections.
+For example, an ERCOT report \cite{ercot_stability} has noted non-convergence and numerical instabilities in grid situations characterized as weak grids.
+In recent reports about oscillations \cite{oscillations} researchers discuss how models can't adequately explain oscillations for different operating conditions.
+When \ac{QSP} simulations cannot provide valid results, researchers and practitioners turn to point-on-wave \ac{EMT} models to conduct comprehensive system-wide studies at the cost of significantly increasing the computational complexity, if such large-scale \ac{EMT} simulations are even feasible.

+Power system simulation packages usually include a modeling layer, where the behavior of system elements is specified, and a simulation layer, where the algorithmic solution approach is defined.
+However, in most cases, the developer has restricted access to the details of these layers, which limits model development to the pre-defined structures of the solution algorithms available.
+The interdependence between the algorithm and models, software limitations and licensing restrictions highlights the need for a modular and open simulation platform to study high \ac{IBR} penetration power systems.
+Creating bespoke scripts to solve time domain simulations is a compelling path to explore new models such as the case in \cite{markovic2021understanding}.
+However, single-use software rarely supports large-scale, reproducible, or expansible experiments beyond their intended use case.

-On the other hand, the development of new algorithms or models requires bespoke dynamic simulation applications with a high setup cost and often will not support large-scale, reproducible experiments that are easily extensible with new models or methods.
-We note that there are important open-source efforts that have been used successfully by the research community.
-Notably, the Matlab-based library PSAT has been a pioneer in extensible dynamic modeling for power systems\cite{milano2005psat}.
-The Python-based tool ANDES \cite{cui2020hybrid} offers a modeling approach where a symbolic layer describes the components and a numeric layer performs vector-based numerical computations.
-Dyna$\omega$o is a hybrid C++/Modelica open-source suite of a simulation tool for power systems \cite{Guironnet_2018}.
-In the Julia ecosystem, \texttt{PowerDynamics.jl} \cite{plietzsch2022powerdynamics} also uses symbolic representation of the dynamic models to provide a two-stage process of symbolic and compiled representation of a dynamic network similar to the approach used in ANDES.
-However, the level of customizability and modularity of open source tools has some limitations.
-In most cases implementing new models requires direct modification of the underlying simulation logic source code.
-Although there is support for component-level flexibility for generator models, there is a limited focus on inverters.
-Critically, existing libraries are deeply integrated with the solution methods and it very difficult to use them to explore integration algorithms.
+Open-source efforts to implement simulation libraries and packages have been used successfully by the research community to explore new models and algorithms.
+The Matlab-based library PSAT has pioneered extensible, dynamic modeling for power systems\cite{milano2005psat}.
+The \ac{QSP} Python-based tool ANDES \cite{cui2020hybrid} offers a modeling approach where a symbolic layer describes the components and a numeric layer performs vector-based numerical computations.
+Dyna$\omega$o is a hybrid C++/Modelica open-source suite of simulation tools for power systems \cite{Guironnet_2018} that enables \ac{QSP} and $\dqz$-\ac{EMT} simulations.
+In the Julia ecosystem, \texttt{PowerDynamics.jl} \cite{plietzsch2022powerdynamics} also uses symbolic representation of the dynamic models to provide a two-stage process of symbolic and compiled representation of a dynamic network, similar to the approach used in ANDES.
+Tools like \texttt{ParaEMT} \cite{paraemt} and \texttt{GridPACK} \cite{gridpack} have focused on the acceleration of point-on-wave \ac{EMT} and \ac{QSP} respectively through parallelization and the use of High-Performance-Computing.